adas2/algo-practice/README.md

 54. btree_inc_decr_sequence: Given a btree find the longest increasing or decresing sequence (does not have through go through root).
 55. repeated_substring: Given a string S, find the longest repeated substring (i.e. s="abcdabc" o/p="abc") -- Eugene Problemset 4/29
 56. count_repeated_elem: Count repeated elements in a sorted array (hint: using binary search)
+57. longest_palindrome (leetcode): Find the longest palindromic substring in a given string
+58. integre_dist: Given an array (i) Determine whether there exists 2 values in array with a diff at most k (i.e. diff <=k) (ii) whether two values in the array are indentical and their diff in position is at most D (i.e. a[i]==a[j] && j-i<=D (iii) both (i) and (ii) hold true i.e. two values seperated by at most D distance and diff in values of at most K
+	Note: for iii. better complexity is O(NlogN) and best is O(n)

+59. sbbst: Self balancing BST methods and functions

 Todo Questions: